spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

 You can think of _offloading_ as splitting up computation-heavy systems to run on separate server-worker instances.
 As a result, some CPU-intensive game systems that cannot easily use multithreading with the Unreal’s native architecture are no longer limited by the processing power of a single server.
 In addition, not all input from game clients needs to be processed by the same server-worker instance.

+<%(Lightbox image="{{assetRoot}}assets/offloading-diagram.png")%>
+_Offloading: Offloaded Unreal server-worker instance has authority only over **Red Actors** and the **Main Unreal server-worker instance** that runs major game systems has authority over all Actors except the Red Actors._

 > **Note**: Offloading increases CPU resources at the cost of bandwidth.
 If you want more interaction between the offloaded server-worker instance and the main server-worker instance, the cost of bandwidth and the CPU consumption on communication between them increase.
-Therefore, when you design your game feature using offloading, consider having Actors on each server that don't need to frequently communicate across server boundaries.
+Therefore, when you design your game feature using offloading, carefully consider what information is sent between servers.

 ## Actor groups